cesar-douady/open-lmake/doc/src/lmake_module.md

 This function is used to check that the expected version is compatible with the actual version.

-This function must be called right after having imported the `lmake` module as in the future, it may adapt itself to the required version when this function is called.
+This function must be called immediately after importing the `lmake` module as in the future, it may adapt itself to the required version when this function is called.
 For example, some default values may be modified and if they are used before this function is called, a wrong (native) value may be provided instead of the correct (adjusted to required version) one.

 ### `repo_root`